Timothy Dalton: Initial offers

 Dalton had been considered for the role of James Bond several times.
 According to the documentary Inside The Living Daylights, the producers first approached Dalton in 1968 for On Her Majesty's Secret Service although Dalton himself in this same documentary claims the approach occurred when he was either 24 or 25 and had already done the film Mary, Queen of Scots (1971), so it has been speculated that it was more likely for Live and Let Die, the film in which Roger Moore made his debut as Bond after Sean Connery in Diamonds Are Forever.
 Dalton declined the offer and told the producers that he was too young for the role.
 In a 1987 interview, Dalton said, "Originally I did not want to take over from Sean Connery.
 He was far too good, he was wonderful.
 I was about 24 or 25, which is too young.
 But when you've seen Bond from the beginning, you don't take over from Sean Connery."
 In either 1979 or 1980, during pre-production of For Your Eyes Only he was approached again, but did not favour the direction the films were taking, nor did he think the producers were seriously looking for a new 007.
 As he explained, his idea of Bond was different.
 In a 1979 episode of the television series Charlie's Angels, Dalton played the role of Damien Roth, a millionaire playboy described by David Doyle's character as "almost James Bond-ian".

-In August 1986, Dalton was approached to play Bond after Roger Moore had retired, and Pierce Brosnan was unavailable due to his contractual commitments to the television series Remington Steele.
-Dalton would soon begin filming Brenda Starr and could do The Living Daylights only if the Bond producers waited six weeks.
+In August 1986, Dalton was approached to play Bond after Roger Moore had retired, but as Dalton would soon begin filming Brenda Starr he could do The Living Daylights only if the Bond producers waited six weeks.
+The producers were not willing to wait and offered the role to Pierce Brosnan.
+However, when news of Brosnan's hiring was leaked, the makers of television series Remington Steele, in which Brosnan starred, exercised their right to renew the series, and the offer to Brosnan was withdrawn.
+Having now completed the filming of Brenda Starr, Dalton was now available and he accepted the part of Bond for The Living Daylights.